miekg/xdoc/README.md

 xDoc will traverse all of GitLab -- groups/subgroups and projects that it has access to and will look in each repository for:

-* a top-level file named `.xdoc.yaml` that allows for setting some scrape options.
+* a top-level file named `.xdoc.yaml` that allows for setting some scrape (and other) options.
 * a directory named xdoc (TBD: make this an option)

 It will both render and index these markdown files, the following endpoints are available: